HenrikBengtsson/matrixStats/revdep/README.md

 ```
 checking for missing documentation entries ...
 WARNING
 Undocumented S4 methods:
+  generic '[' and siglist 'AlignedReadTrack,ANY,ANY,ANY'
+  generic '[' and siglist 'DataTrack,ANY,ANY,ANY'
   generic '[' and siglist 'GenomeAxisTrack,ANY,ANY,ANY'
+  generic '[' and siglist 'IdeogramTrack,ANY,ANY,ANY'
+  generic '[' and siglist 'RangeTrack,ANY,ANY,ANY'
+  generic '[' and siglist 'StackedTrack,ANY,ANY,ANY'
 All user-level objects in a package (including S4 classes and methods)
 should have documentation entries.
 See chapter ‘Writing R documentation files’ in the ‘Writing R